Symmetric union presentations for 2-bridge ribbon knots: Properties of symmetric unions

-\begin{itemize} \item {\bf Knots with $\Delta = 1$ or $\det = 1$:} The knot $10_{153}$ and the Kinoshita-Terasaka knot are symmetric unions of the trivial knot, see Fig. \ref{det1}.
+Further examples: \begin{itemize} \item The knot $10_{153}$ and the Kinoshita-Terasaka knot are symmetric unions of the trivial knot, see Figure \ref{det1}.
 Hence they have determinant 1.
 For the Kinoshita-Terasaka knot the twist parameter is an even number, hence its Alexander polynomial is equal to 1.